LXShades/LXCommonMultiplayer/README.md

 * Simplicity
 * Fast iteration and testing
 * An **easy, minimally confusing** solution to **hack-proof character movement**
-* Prediction abilities and debugging tools.
+* Prediction abilities
+* Debugging tools (especially to make prediction techniques more understandable and approachable)

 ## Todo
 Among current todo's are: